Signs and Silence

-“I'm sorry I didn't tell you that but I thought you might not come.”
+“I’m sorry I didn’t tell you that but I thought you might not come if you knew.”
 Mark turned to the two newcomers with an apologizing expression.

 “We’re not scared.
 It’s only rumors, right?”

-“I guess we’ll find that out soon.”
+“I guess we’ll find that out soon enough.”
 Gabe responded happily.
 Zoe heard Henry gulp and try to focus on the moving scenery.
 “Are you scared, Henry?
 Mark?”
-Gabe was teasing the two.

-Gabe chuckled and glanced at Alice.
+Gabe chuckled and glanced at Alice, high-fiving each other.
 They were having a lot of fun.